-Investments in Subsidiaries and Associates
+Investments in Subsidiaries and Investments and advances to Associates

-The Parent Company's investments in its subsidiaries and associates are accounted for under the cost method and are carried at cost less accumulated provisions for impairment losses, if any.
+The Parent Company's investments in its subsidiaries and associates are accounted for under the cost method and are carried at cost less accumulated provisions for impairment losses, if any, and any long-term interests that, in substance, form part of the entity's net investment in the associate.
 A subsidiary is an entity over which the Parent Company has control.
 The Parent Company controls an entity when it is exposed, or has rights to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 An associate is an entity in which the Parent Company has a significant influence and which is neither a subsidiary nor a joint venture.